LausanneTourisme/agenda/README.md

 # Lausanne tourisme Agenda
-This project is an usable has a Svelte component or Web Component !
+This project is either usable as a Svelte component or Web Component.
-For the Web Component, you have an example with `webComponent.html` file.
+For the latter, please look into the `webComponent.html` file for an example implementation.

 ## Recommended IDE Setup